secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode.md

 # Deploy a Secret Node
 Guide Version 0.60 | Date Feb 2nd, 2020 | Discovery Testnet Beta

-!> This guide is a beta guide and could break at any time.
-If you are reading this, you are a brave beta tester!
+!> If you are reading this, you are a brave beta tester!
+While you cannot launch a Secret Node today, you can prepare your SGX compatible machine to run Nodes.

-!> All tokens discussed here are test tokens on the Kovan network.
-Do not send any real tokens using this guide!
 Also please understand this guide was tested on a NUC 8i7BEK, NUC 8i3BEH, and only with the stock Ubuntu Server 18.04 LTS ISO.
 If you use anything else your results may differ.
 Please report any issues [here](https://github.com/secretnodes/cookbook/issues).

+!> All tokens discussed here are test tokens on the Kovan network.
+Do not send any real tokens using this guide!

 [![asciicast](https://asciinema.org/a/IkNGIBYYU1qlFtQNaeaRFaiEW.svg)](https://asciinema.org/a/IkNGIBYYU1qlFtQNaeaRFaiEW)